Massage Therapy Myths vs Facts: Uncover the Truth About RMT

 Myth 5: Massage Only Elevates Endorphins

-Myth: A widespread notion is that the primary benefit of massage is the elevation of endorphins, the body's natural painkillers.
+Myth: A widespread notion is that massage's primary benefit is elevating endorphins, the body's natural painkillers.

 Fact: While massage can impact endorphin levels, its benefits are far more comprehensive.